hasura/ndc-bigquery/readme.md

 request.
 This is because we parse the fields into a HashMap and cannot rely on the ordering, meaning the snapshots constantly change.

+## Testing metrics

+We have a Prometheus / Grafana set up in Docker.
+Run `just start-metrics` to start them, you can then navigation to `localhost:3001` for Grafana, or `localhost:9090` for Prometheus.

 ## Linting

 Run `just lint` to run clippy linter